The Ultimate 510(k) Submission Checklist for 2025

 - check_circleSubstantial Equivalence Comparison Table: A side-by-side table comparing your device to the predicate(s) across Indications for Use, technology, performance, materials, and other key characteristics.

 - check_circleExecutive Summary / SE Narrative: A summary that explains *why* the differences between your device and the predicate do not raise new questions of safety or effectiveness.
-Cruxi's AI can help draft this critical narrative.
+This critical narrative requires careful analysis of technological characteristics and performance data.

 Section 3: Labeling & Sterilization